JuroOravec/crawlee-one/docs/user-guide.md

-# How to use a Crawlee One scraper
+# How to use a CrawleeOne scraper

 For this section, we'll work with Apify platform.
 If you're not familiar with it, see their
 documentation: